 The current market risk policy allows the amount of unhedged foreign currency debt principal net of foreign currency holdings to reach a maximum of 5 per cent of Total Debt Issued for Provincial Purposes and OEFC.
 At March 31, 2016, the respective unhedged levels were 0.3 and nil per cent (2015, 0.3 and nil per cent).
 As of March 31, 2016, unhedged debt was limited to debt issued in Japanese yen, Swiss francs and Euros.
 A one-Japanese yen appreciation of the Japanese currency, relative to the Canadian dollar, would result in unhedged debt denominated in Japanese yen increasing by \$5.0 million (2015, \$4.2 million) and a corresponding increase in interest on debt of \$1.3 million (2015, \$1.0 million).
-A one-Swiss rappen appreciation of the Swiss currency, relative to the Canadian dollar, would result in unhedged debt denominated in Japanese yen increase in interest on debt of \$1.3 million (2015, \$1.0 million).
-A one-Swiss rappen appreciation of the Swiss currency, relative to the Canadian dollar, would result in unhedged debt denominated in Swiss frances increasing by \$7.4 million (2015, \$1.8 million).
+A one-Swiss rappen appreciation of the Swiss currency, relative to the Canadian dollar, would result in unhedged debt denominated in Swiss francs increasing by \$7.4 million (2015, \$7.2 million) and a corresponding increase in interest on debt of \$2.1 million (2015, \$1.8 million).
 Total foreign exchange gains/losses recognized in the Statement of Operations for 2015-16 were losses of \$5.1 million (2014-15, gains of \$63.9 million).